-The Media Studies coterminal master's program provides a broad introduction to scholarly literature in mass communication and offers a social sciences or journalism track.
-Journalism track students may begin the program only in Spring Quarter of their senior year during which time one elective course is taken towards the master's program and any remaining requirements for the undergraduate degree are completed.
-In the following academic year, journalism track students follow the same curriculum as students in the Graduate Program in Journalism (see Master of Arts-Journalism section), less one elective course.
-Social Science track students need to satisfy the following four basic requirements:
+The coterminal master's program in Communication provides a broad introduction to scholarly literature in mass communication and offers a media studies and a journalism track.

+Journalism track students may begin the program only in Spring Quarter of their senior year during which time one elective course is typically taken towards the master's program and any remaining requirements for the undergraduate degree are completed.
+In the following academic year, journalism track students follow the same curriculum as students in the Graduate Program in Journalism (see Master of Arts, Journalism section, above), less one elective course.

+Media studies track students must satisfy the following four requirements:

-- 1. Required Units and GPA: students must complete a minimum of 45 units in Communication and related areas, including items 2 and 3 below.
+- Required Units and GPA: students must complete a minimum of 45 units in Communication and related areas, including items 2 and 3 below.
 Courses must be taken for a letter grade if offered.
 Courses in related areas outside the department must be approved by the student's adviser.
 A minimum of 36 units must be in the Communication department.
-No more than two courses (not including the statistics prerequisite) may be below the 200 level.
+No more than two courses (not including the statistics prerequisite) may be at the 100 level.
 To remain in good academic standing students must maintain a grade point average (GPA) of 3.0 or better.
-Graduation requires a GPA of 3.0 or better. - 2.
-Core Requirements: students must complete COMM 206 Communication Research Methods, COMM 208 Media Processes and Effects and an approved statistics course such as STATS 160 Introduction to Statistical Methods: Precalculus.
+Graduation requires a GPA of 3.0 or better. - Core Requirements: students must complete COMM 206 Communication Research Methods, COMM 208 Media Processes and Effects and an approved statistics course such as STATS 160 Introduction to Statistical Methods: Precalculus.
 Other courses occasionally are approved as a substitute before the student is admitted to the program.
 The statistics course does not count toward the 45 units. - 3.
 Six Media Studies Courses: Students must complete a minimum of six additional Communication courses concerned with the study of media from the following list.
 Not all the listed courses are offered every year and the list may be updated from one year to the next.
 In addition to the core requirements and a minimum of six courses listed below, students may choose additional courses from the list and any related course approved by the student's adviser.

-Uni COMM 211 Mass Media, Society, and Democracy 4 COMM 213 Computational Methods in the Civic Sphere 4 COMM 216 Journalism Law 4 COMM 217 Digital Journalism 4 COMM 220 Digital Media in Society 4 COMM 222 Content Analysis: Studying Communication Artifacts 4 COMM 223 Argumentation and Persuasion 4 COMM 225 Perspectives on American Journalism 4 COMM 231 Media Ethics and Responsibility 4 COMM 235 Deliberative Democracy and its Critics 3-5 COMM 237 The Dialogue of Democracy 4 COMM 240 Digital Media Entrepreneurship 3-5 COMM 242 Media Economics 4 COMM 243 Communication Policy and Regulation 4 COMM 251 The First Amendment: Freedom of Speech and Press 4 COMM 260 The Press and the Political Process 4 COMM 262 Campaigns, Voting, Media, and Elections 4 COMM 264 The Psychology of Communication About Politics in America 4 COMM 266 Virtual People 4 COMM 269 Computers and Interfaces 4 COMM 272 Media Psychology 4 COMM 277A Computational Journalism 4 or COMM 277C Specialized Writing and Reporting: Environmental Journalism or COMM 277D Specialized Writing and Reporting: Magazine Journalism or COMM 277G Specialized Writing and Reporting: Covering Silicon Valley n or COMM 277I Becoming a Watchdog: Investigative Reporting Techniques or COMM 277S Specialized Writing and Reporting: Sports Journalis m or COMM 271 Moving Pictures: How the Web, Mobile and Tablets are or COMM 275 Multimedia Storytelling: Reporting and Production Using Audio, Still Images, and Video or COMM 276 Advanced Digital Media Production COMM 282 Social Media Issues 4 COMM 283 Social Media Literacies 4 COMM 326 Advanced Topics in Human Virtual Representation 1-5
+Units COMM 211 Mass Media, Society, and Democracy 4 COMM 213 Computational Methods in the Civic Sphere 4 COMM 216 Journalism Law 4 COMM 220 Digital Media in Society 4 COMM 222 Content Analysis: Studying Communication Artifacts 4 COMM 224 Digital Deception 4 COMM 225 Perspectives on American Journalism 4 COMM 231 Media Ethics and Responsibility 4 COMM 235 Deliberative Democracy and its Critics 3-5 COMM 237 The Dialogue of Democracy 4 COMM 240 Digital Media Entrepreneurship 3-5 COMM 242 Media Economics 4 COMM 243 Communication Policy and Regulation 4 COMM 251 The First Amendment: Freedom of Speech and Press 4 COMM 252 Constitutional Law 3 COMM 257 Information Control in Authoritarian Regimes 4 COMM 260 The Press and the Political Process 4 COMM 262 Campaigns, Voting, Media, and Elections 4 COMM 264 The Psychology of Communication About Politics in America 4 COMM 266 Virtual People 4 COMM 272 Media Psychology 4 COMM 277A Computational Journalism 4 or COMM 277C Specialized Writing and Reporting: Environmental Journalism or COMM 277I Becoming a Watchdog: Investigative Reporting Techniques or COMM 277S Specialized Writing and Reporting: Sports Journalis sm or COMM 271 Moving Pictures: How the Web, Mobile and Tablets Revolutionizing Video Journalism are or COMM 275 Multimedia Storytelling: Reporting and Production Using Audio, Still Images, and Video or COMM 276 Advanced Digital Media Production COMM 326 Advanced Topics in Human Virtual Representation 1-5 COMM 331G Communication and Media Ethics 1-5